theckman/yacspin/README.md

 There is a table with most of the spinners [at the bottom of this README](#Spinners).

 #### Dynamic Width of Animation
-Because of how some spinners are animated, they may have different widths are different times in the animation. `yacspin` calculates the maximum width, and pads the animation to ensure the text's position on the screen doesn't change.
+Because of how some spinners are animated, they may have different widths at different times in the animation. `yacspin` calculates the maximum width, and pads the animation to ensure the text's position on the screen doesn't change.
 This results in a smoother looking animation.